akbartus/A-Frame-Volumetric-Video-Component/README.md

 3. Download/copy .zip file to your PC and unzip it.
 Take resulting 3 files and put them inside vologram folder or any other place you want (make sure that the URL reflects that).

 ### **Limitations**
 The component uses requestVideoFrameCallback() extension, which is needed for synchronous video frame fetching.
 However this callback is not supported on all <a href="https://caniuse.com/mdn-api_htmlvideoelement_requestvideoframecallback">browsers</a> yet.
-In my tests it worked well with the following browsers:  Safari (IOS), Samsung (Android), Firefox (Android).
+In my tests it worked well with the following browsers:  Safari (IOS), Samsung (Android).
+Firefox (Android) does not work well (although texture gets updated mesh remains the same).
 Chrome (Android) unfortunately does not work yet (although desktop Chrome browser works well with it).

 ### **Texture rendering**
 Sometimes texture is not rendered well on the mesh (some glitches emerge).
 Slight change of fps can solve the issue.
 For example, making fps 30.02 solves the problem.